-Street frontage – presenting the new EZONE UWA building to Fairway offers a front door to the Faculty of Engineering, Computing and Mathematics.
+Street frontage – presenting the new EZONE UWA building to Fairway offers a front door to the Faculty of Engineering and Mathematical Sciences.
 Enhancing the existing entrance from Fairway into the University and reinforcing the idea of a welcoming western entry to campus, separating service vehicles from pedestrians.

 Inside-out, outside-in – reinforcing the strong campus connection to landscape by blurring edges between the inside and out, and exploring the integration of landscaping elements within the building.

 Inspired learning – inspiring and promoting those that encounter EZONE UWA.
 The act of learning, researching or teaching, or the act of knowledge transfer, being enhanced by the environment in which it is conducted.

 Showcasing laboratories – locating flexible teaching laboratories and specialist laboratories throughout the buildings to promote the showcasing of experiments and significant research equipment.

 Circulation – focusing horizontal and vertical circulation and connections through the central linking foyer/atrium space between the buildings, heightening activation of communal spaces and promoting strong visual connectivity.